corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/ledger-recovery-flow.md

 `alsoFinalize` specifies whether to also attempt recovery of any `IN_FLIGHT` transactions recovered from a peer.
 It defaults to *false*.
 See also [Finality Flow Recovery](finality-flow-recovery.md).
+Note this option will attempt to finalize any `FAILED` in-flight transactions (either recovered as part of the previous ledger recovery step or already existent within the local database) and within the recovery `timeWindow`.

 #### `LedgerRecoverFlow`